HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_imagepullsecrets.md

 If you want to leverage this feature, you will have to configure an ImagePullSecret with your HCL Harbor credentials.

-To do so, use the following command targeting your the kubernetes namespace for your deployment:
+To do so, use the following command targeting your the Kubernetes namespace for your deployment:

 ```sh
 # E-Mail and username are your harbor login, the password is your harbor CLI secret